CREATE_TYPE(7) - man - phpman

 DESCRIPTION

-is created in the current schema.
-The type name must be distinct from the name of any
+created in the current schema.
+The type name must be distinct from the name of any existing

-existing type or domain in the same schema.
-(Because tables have associated data types,
+type or domain in the same schema.
+(Because tables have associated data types, the type name

-the type name must also be distinct from the name of any existing table in the same
+must also be distinct from the name of any existing table in the same schema.)

-respectively create a composite type, an enum type, a range type, a base type, or a shell
+create a composite type, an enum type, a range type, a base type, or a shell type.
+The first

 Composite Types

-a list of attribute names and data types.
-An attribute's collation can be specified too,
+list of attribute names and data types.
+An attribute's collation can be specified too, if its

-if its data type is collatable.
-A composite type is essentially the same as the row type
+data type is collatable.
+A composite type is essentially the same as the row type of a table,

 Enumerated Types